contagon/handbook/handbook/13-sunday-school.md

 For more information about teacher council meetings for parents, see [17.5](17-teaching-the-gospel.md#175-teacher-council-meetings-for-parents).

-!
-Imageadult Sunday School class

 ## 13.6 Stake Sunday School Leaders

 The stake president assigns one of his counselors to oversee the Sunday School in the stake.
 He also calls and sets apart a high councilor to be the stake Sunday School president.

-The responsibilities of the stake Sunday School president are outlined in [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies) and [6.7.3](6-stake-leadership.md#673-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-stake-organization-secretaries).
+The responsibilities of the stake Sunday School president are outlined in [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies) and [6.7.3](6-stake-leadership.md#673-ao-stake-organization-secretaries).
 If counselors are called, they assist him.

 ## 13.7 Additional Guidelines